Skip to content

 But it is quite the opposite in the developed world.

-They don’t study only other successful people, they take a lot of time to study their own personal failures.
+They don’t study only other successful people, they take a lot of time to study their own personal failures as well as other’s failure.

 It is the mistakes that are more noteworthy in the developed world.

-My friend may want to join the motion of practice so that he wants to move to the developed country.
+My friend may want to join the flow of practice so that he wants to move to the developed country.

-There are two types of people we generally encounter in this world; first category people who make things happen like inventors, scientists, entreprenures, and are mostly found in the developed world.
+There are two types of people we generally encounter in this world; first category who make things happen like inventors, scientists, entrepreneurs, and are mostly found in the developed world.
 They take risks and study failures a lot.

-These people rarely participate in anything but read the news all day and watch the television constantly .
+These people rarely practice anything but read the political news all day and watch the soccer game in television constantly.

-In which category you fall determines your destination.
+In which category you fall determines your own destination.

 In order to succeed wherever we move, we need drive, knowledge, and discipline.